Vaginal Rejuvenation – Labiaplasty, Vaginoplasty & More

 Hymenoplasty is a surgical procedure that repairs the hymen by suturing the remains of the ruptured hymen from a previous sexual experience, or strenuous athletic activity The procedure can also heighten sexual satisfaction because the vaginal walls are tightened.

 Reducing the length and protrusion of the clitoral hood and clitoris is a surgical procedure that reduces the size of the clitoris.
 Some women are very self conscious about the projection of the clitoris because they feel like they have a small penis.

 Vaginal rejuvenation is a safe when performed by a qualified plastic surgeon.
-Dr. Gilbert Lee and Dr. Brian Reagan are board-certified by the American Board of Plastic Surgery and are members of the American Society of Plastic Surgeons.
-The procedures are performed in a state licensed and Medicare certified surgical center, under the supervision of our skilled, board certified anesthesiologists.
+Dr. Gilbert Lee is board-certified by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons.
+The procedures are performed in a state licensed and Medicare certified surgical center, under the supervision of our skilled, board-certified anesthesiologists.
 These credentials help ensure the highest standards of care and your utmost safety.